sandeeppanda92/aib-data/md/careers/design-visual-designer.md

 # Visual Designer

-### This is a contract position located in either Toronto, Berlin, or San Francisco with the possibility of long term employment.
+### This is a full time position and is located in either Berlin, Toronto, Berkeley, or San Francisco.

 ### Role summary: